Nexilis/questionnaire-api/README.md

 # blu-lama.api

-A Clojure api designed to serve as a back-end for a questionnaire.
+A Clojure API designed to serve as a back-end for a questionnaire.

 ## Prerequisites